Yonsei-HEP-COSMO/DeeLeMa/README.md

 ## Reference

-* K. Ban, D. W. Kang, T.-G Kim, S. C. Park and Y. Park,  *DeeLeMa: Missing Information Search with Deep Learning for Mass Estimation*, [arXiv:2212.12836](https://arxiv.org/abs/2212.12836)
+* K. Ban, D. W. Kang, T.-G Kim, S. C. Park, and Y. Park,  *DeeLeMa: Missing Information Search with Deep Learning for Mass Estimation*, [arXiv:2212.12836](https://arxiv.org/abs/2212.12836)

+## License

+DeeLeMa is released under the MIT License.
+For more details, see the `LICENSE` file in the repository.